AUAP/AP2017/all_miniex/mini_ex9/README.md

-# Weekly mini ex9: due week 15 - Working with APIs
+# Weekly mini ex9: due 16 Apr (Sun) - Working with APIs

 1) First, take a deep breath.
 This mini exercise may require sometimes to do it.
 If you like you can work in a group of 2 people.